-Betterment was one of the first brokerages to automate the investment process in this manner.
-In this review, we'll take a closer look at how the company's robo-investing service works, its pros and cons, and how to tell if Betterment is the best robo-advisor for you.
+Betterment was one of the first brokerages to automate the investment process.
+Simply put, these services -- known as robo-advisors -- consider your risk tolerance and investment goals to automatically invest your money in a portfolio custom-tailored for you.
+Robo-advisors give investors access to some of the perks of hiring a financial advisor, but for a fraction of the cost.
+In our Betterment review, we'll take a closer look at how the company's robo-investing service works, its pros and cons, and how to tell if this is the best robo-advisor for you.

 $0 per trade, management fee 0.25%